 Gout is a common condition that causes joint pain, usually affecting one joint at a time.
 It occurs due to inflammation: when too much uric acid (serum urate) builds up in the blood, inflammation develops in or around the joint, causing severe pain and swelling.
 For this reason, it is often referred to as a form of inflammatory arthritis.

-Hyperuricemia, a medical term of excess serum urate in the blood, is the primary cause of inflammatory arthritis.
+Hyperuricemia, a medical term for excess serum urate in the blood, is the primary cause of inflammatory arthritis.
 The presence of this substance in the body is usual.
 It is a waste product of metabolism made when purines are broken down.
 However, a higher-than-normal amount of uric acid in the body can negatively affect the body.
 Excess uric acid crystals gather in tissues, fluids, and joints, which causes inflammation.

 Hyperuricemia does not necessarily mean gout will occur.
 If inflammation does not occur, there is no need for treatment.
 Many people with high uric acid levels in the blood don't develop gout.
 However, the risk increases the longer it is left untreated.